Krazy998/mqtt-hisensetv/README.md

 ## NOTE that later versions of Hisense TV's are using a encrpyted MQTT connection on the same port.
 You need to ensure to set encryption=on and validate=off in your client (as they are using a self signed cert.)

+##NOTE some newer versions of Hisense TV's have additional checks around authentication codes.

+You can send the authentication code by sending the following:
+A user would need to publish /remoteapp/tv/ui_service/HomeAssistant/actions/authenticationcode {"authNum": XXXX}
+where XXXX is the 4 digit number displayed on the screen.
+Once this pairing has been completed, the user than then send the other commands to change channel, power off etc.

 To access this service connect via your MQTT client

 with the following settings